JulianNorton/weather-10kb-wxkb/README.md

 ## Need help setting up the environment?
 [Check out the set-up documentation](https://github.com/JulianNorton/weather-10kb/wiki/Setting-up-the-Weather-10kb-environment).
 If you get stuck, let us know so we can help!

+You are free to use, view, modify, and distribute Weather-10kb free of charge as long as you include the [license](https://github.com/JulianNorton/weather-10kb/blob/development/LICENSE.md).